 - Complete EDU 213 - Clinical Field Experience - Learning to Read

-- Completion of application file with statement of interest, clinical evaluations etc.
+- Completion of application file with statement of interest, clinical evaluations, transcript etc. (due September 15th)

 Spring Semester, Junior Year